adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-make-purchase.md

 />
 </Zoom>

 ## Step 4.2.
-Add check if the purchase is successful
+Check if the purchase was successful

-Now let's check if the purchase was successful, you need to check .
+Now, let's set up a check to see if the purchase went through.

 1. Click the **plus (+)** button and click **Add Conditional**.
-2. In the **Set Condition for Action** section, select `makePurchaseResult` variable.
+2. In the **Set Condition for Action** section, select the `makePurchaseResult` variable.
-3. In the **Set Variable** window, fill in the fields as listed below:
+3. In the **Set Variable** window, fill in the fields as follows:

 	  | Parameter | Value |
 	  |--------------------------|----------|